dhsunisahentai/what-did-ariiol-do/README.md

 ## 6. Gluttony (Insatiable Greed)

-Driven by endless selfish desire,Arriol deleted Lu from his contact list without hesitation--this is the same Lu who gifted him a free iPhone 11, a high-value device he still refuses to return voluntarily.
+Driven by endless selfish desire,Ariiol deleted Lu from his contact list without hesitation--this is the same Lu who gifted him a free iPhone 11, a high-value device he still refuses to return voluntarily.

 ## 7. Lust & False Persona

-On his X(fromerly Twitter) main account, Arriol built a fake persona of "studying Japanese diligently" despite not even being able to recognize basic Japanese kana.
+On his X(fromerly Twitter) main account, Ariiol built a fake persona of "studying Japanese diligently" despite not even being able to recognize basic Japanese kana.
 When facing career and public pressure, he vented emotionally to Japanese netizens,craved their sympathy, and expressed an excessive desire tomove to Japan.

 ## Additional Commentary & Final Thoughts (By 叶留宸/Sseeasm)

-The community once believed that IOR would mark the start of Arriol's peak musical career, yet it turned out to be nothing more than a fleeting flash of talent.
+The community once believed that IOR would mark the start of Ariiol's peak musical career, yet it turned out to be nothing more than a fleeting flash of talent.
 All of his subsequent tracks, which he markets as his "unique personastyle", are merely clumsy, repetitive imitations of his old works, relying entirely on mindless stacking of pitched vocal chops with no real musical innovation or progression.